vyos/vyos-documentation/docs/vpn/openvpn.rst

 static keys, which is simpler in many cases.
 In this example, we'll configure a simple site-to-site OpenVPN tunnel using a 2048-bit pre-shared key.

-First, one one of the systems generate the key using the operational command `generate openvpn key <filename>`.
+First, one of the systems generate the key using the operational command `generate openvpn key <filename>`.
 This will generate a key with the name provided in the `/config/auth/` directory.
 Once generated, you will need to copy this key to the remote router.